waku-org/docs.waku.org/docs/guides/nwaku/build-from-source.md

 make wakunode2
 ```

-The first `make` invocation updates all Git submodules.
+The first `make` invocation updates to all Git submodules.
 After each `git pull`, run `make update` to keep the submodules updated in the future.

 ```bash
 make update wakunode2